vijaivir/dts/README.md

 The DTS application allows users to perform various trading transactions such as adding funds, buying stocks, selling stocks, setting automated buy and sell points, and viewing a summary of their transactions.

-To test the application using demo scripts, run:
+To start the application run:

 ```
 docker compose up
 ```

-Open another terminal and run:
+To test the functionality using user scripts, open another terminal and run:

 ```
 cd backend